patrickspencer/python_sql_example/README.md

   the port is probably "5432".
 - Run `python make_db_table.py` in the terminal.
-If there were no problems then you should see a bunch of jargon about sql and the last line should say something about an sql alchemy engine commit.
+If there were no problems then you should see a bunch of jargon about sql and the last line should say something about an sqlalchemy engine commit.
 - Modify the `addrows.py` file to add rows to the database.

 # Interacting with the db